 I know what you’re going to say.
-Why even bother.
+Why bother.
 Because, mate, we’re playing a long game.
-We forced them to show their hand, and now their votes are on public record.
+We forced them to show their hand; now their votes are on public record.
 Ammunition for when the election comes round.

 Amen and cheers to that.